LSSU Student Handbook

 The University is committed to the protection of the rights of all individuals in the University community and to the elimination of barriers that would prevent individuals from realizing their highest potential of human excellence.
 Sexual harassment is a particularly noxious form of discrimination that interferes with these goals and commitments, and is difficult to combat due to the intimidation and destruction of the self-esteem of its victims.

-If you believe that you are being sexually harassed, please contact the director of Human Resources at ext.
-2697.
+If you believe that you are being sexually harassed, please contact the Associate Vice President, Human Resources at ext.
+2213.

 Lake Superior State University considers sexual assault to be an extremely serious offense, one not only traumatic to its victim, but damaging to the entire campus community and the educational process that is its purpose.
 Students found guilty of sexual assault, either in the courts or in the University’s student judicial system, will be subject to penalties up to and including expulsion.
 The following policy statement defines sexual assault, indicates the procedures that sexual assault victims should follow, and describes the disciplinary process that will be followed when sexual assault complaints involve Lake Superior State students.